Taihape: Railways

 In 1999 Tranz Rail demolished the historic Taihape Railway Station.
 The Refreshment Rooms still stand on the former station platform, as do the old goods shed and locomotive depot compound at the south end of the rail yard.
 After a long period of fund-raising by Rotary, a loco turntable was re-purchased and installed in the station yard, so that special trains can run to Taihape and turn around for the return run.

 Government and politics

 Local politics

-As part of the Rangitikei District, the current Mayor of Rangitikei since 2013 is Andy Watson.
+Taihape is part of the Rangitikei District, overseen by the Rangitikei District Council.
+The Mayor of Rangitikei since 2013 is Andy Watson.

-Taihape is the main town in the Taihape ward of the Rangitikei District Council, which elects three of the eleven district councillors.
-The three councillors of the Taihape ward are Richard Aslett, Angus Gordon and Ruth Rainey.
-The mayor and councillors are all due for re-election in October 2016.

 National government

 Taihape, like the rest of the Rangitikei District, is located in the general electorate of Rangitīkei and in the Māori electorate of Te Tai Hauāuru.
 Rangitīkei is a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.
-Since 2011 it is held by Ian McKelvie.

-Te Tai Hauāuru is a more unstable seat, having been held by three different parties since 1996, i.e. New Zealand First, the Māori Party and the Labour Party.
-Since 2014 it is held by Adrian Rurawhe of the Labour Party.
+Te Tai Hauāuru is a more unstable seat, having been held by three different parties since 1996: New Zealand First, the Māori Party and the Labour Party.